How To Properly Screen A Potential Renter For My Rental Property

 1. Request an Application

-One of the first steps to take is to have prospective tenants complete an application.
+One of the first steps in tenant screening is to have prospective tenants complete an application.
 Make sure that the application covers everything important about the tenant.

 For the best results, select an application that encompasses personal, financial, and employment information.
 Ensure that it plainly states if a criminal history report, background check, or credit check are necessary and that the potential tenant grants authorization for them.

-Consider including the following information on your tenant application:
+Consider including the following information on your tenant screening application:

 • Current income level: Can the income of the tenant cover the rent, including normal living expenses?